karrjm/smart-art-aar/index.md

 I was later asked to be a teacher's assistant in Prof. Ogden's upcoming course which would use SMART-Art.
 I spent most of my time outside of class fixing any bugs that emerged with real-world use.
 More importantly during class, I found a new appreciation for teaching people to use something I had designed, answering questions about it in a non-technical and everyday language, and spending time with students troubleshooting or lending my expertise to help them create something they are proud of.

 Overall, my team and I made a big impact by delivering what we did.
 Prof. Ogden and MCSII were impressed with our work and SMART-Art is still being by the digital humanities department to create augmented reality experiences.
-Mitch Ogden has graciously offered himself as a reference which I am happy to provide if you folks at **Hack Club** request.